uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

   Today we will be using the ESRI Grid format. https://www.abs.gov.au/statistics/people/population/regional-population/latest-release#data-download

+## Set the Project Projection
+We need to choose the projection for our current session of QGIS.
+Today we will be focusing on South East Queensland (SEQ), so we will choose GDA2020 / MGA zone 56.
+We will go into projections in more detail soon.

+* Go to `Project > Properties` select the **CRS** tab.
+* In the filter section, type "GDA2020 56"
+* From the **Coordinate Reference System** list, select `GDA2020 / MGA zone 56`

 ## Load in our data
 For most of our data, we will simply be able to double click on it in the Project Home folder within the Browser window.